-Enterprise Architect is a powerful platform for architectural description and visualization and supports a variety of domain architects which are represented in the language and the tool by the concept of a layers.
-These domain specific models can be articulated with each other without ambiguity and are visible in the tool in the form of diagrams and their accompanying toolboxes.
+Enterprise Architect is an effective platform for architectural description and visualization, and it supports a variety of domain architects that are represented in the language and the tool by the concept of layers.
+These domain-specific models can be articulated with each other without ambiguity and are visible in the tool in the form of diagrams and their accompanying Toolbox pages.

-Figure: Showing the ArchiMate diagram dialog window where the language layers are visible
+Figure: Showing the ArchiMate diagram dialog where the language layers are visible